Rastafari: Beyond the Americas

-A smaller number of Rastas are found in Muslim-majority countries of West Africa, such as Gambia and Senegal.
-One West African group that wear dreadlocks are the Baye Faal, a Mouride sect in Senegambia, some of whose practitioners have started calling themselves "Rastas" in reference to their visual similarity to Rastafari.
-The popularity of dreadlocks and marijuana among the Baye Faal may have been spread in large part through access to Rasta-influenced reggae in the 1970s.
-A small community of Rastas also appeared in Burkina Faso.
+Some Rastas in the African diaspora followed through with their beliefs about resettlement in Africa, with Ghana and Nigeria being particularly favoured.
+Caribbean Rastas first arrived in Ghana during the 1960s, with reggae later contributing to the popularisation of Rastafari in West Africa.
+In the region, it is more common in Anglophone rather their Francophone countries.
+Small groups have established in Muslim-majority parts of West Africa like Gambia and Senegal.
+West African Rastas have reported problems; Ghanaian practitioners often complain of social ostracism and prosecution for cannabis possession, with non-Rastas often deeming them "too Western" and "not African enough".

 In the 1960s, a Rasta settlement was established in Shashamane, Ethiopia, on land made available by Haile Selassie's Ethiopian World Federation.
 The community faced many problems; 500 acres were confiscated by the Marxist government of Mengistu Haile Mariam.
 There were also conflicts with local Ethiopians, who largely regarded the incoming Rastas, and their Ethiopian-born children, as foreigners.
 The Shashamane community peaked at a population of 2,000, although subsequently declined to around 200.

 By the early 1990s, a Rasta community existed in Nairobi, Kenya, whose approach to the religion was informed both by reggae and by traditional Kikuyu religion.
-Rastafari groups have also appeared in Zimbabwe, Malawi and in South Africa; in 2008, there were at least 12,000 Rastas in the country.
+Rastafari groups have also appeared in Zimbabwe, Malawi, and South Africa; in 2008, there were at least 12,000 Rastas in the latter country.
 At an African Union/Caribbean Diaspora conference in South Africa in 2005, a statement was released characterising Rastafari as a force for integration of Africa and the African diaspora.

-Europe

 The English Rasta Benjamin Zephaniah was a well-known poet.

-During the 1950s and 1960s, Rastas were among the thousands of Caribbean migrants who settled in the United Kingdom, leading to small groups appearing in areas of London such as Brixton and Notting Hill in the 1950s.
-By the late 1960s, Rastafari had attracted converts from the second generation of British Caribbean people, spreading beyond London to cities like Birmingham, Leicester, Liverpool, Manchester, and Bristol.
-Its spread was aided by the gang structures that had been cultivated among black British youth by the rudeboy subculture, and gained increasing attention in the 1970s through reggae's popularity.
+During the 1950s and 1960s, Rastas were among the thousands of Caribbean migrants who settled in the United Kingdom, creating small communities in areas of London.
+By the late 1960s, Rastafari had attracted converts from the second generation of British Caribbean people, spreading to cities like Birmingham, Leicester, Liverpool, Manchester, and Bristol.
 According to the 2001 United Kingdom Census there are about 5000 Rastafari living in England and Wales.
 Clarke described Rastafari as a small but "extremely influential" component of black British life.

-Rastafari also established itself in various continental European countries, among them the Netherlands, Germany, Portugal, Ukraine, and France, gaining a particular foothold among black migrant populations but also attracting white converts.
-In France for instance it established a presence in two cities with substantial black populations, Paris and Bordeaux, while in the Netherlands, it attracted converts within the Surinamese migrant community.